pedrogerum/forecasting/README.md

 - Minor differences in software package versions
 - Hardware (GPU) variations

-The provided seeds should ensure that results are directionally consistent to the published findings.
+The provided seeds should ensure that results are directionally consistent with the published findings.

 ---